TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixOperations.md

 $$

 Careful inspection learns that  for the two matrix products exactly the same sums and products of numbers have to be computed.
-For instance, in both products the 12 is the sum of products
+For instance, in both products $12$ is the sum of products

 $$
 12 = 1\cdot1 +4\cdot(-1) +5\cdot3 =  1\cdot1 +(-1)\cdot4 +3\cdot5.